How To Write the “About Me” Section of Your Resume?

 What Should Your About Me Include?

-The about me section should consist of 3 main subjects― a description of your current professional title, your strengths and accomplishments, and your career goals.
+The about me section in your resume or CV should consist of 3 main subjects― a description of your current professional title, your strengths and accomplishments, and your career goals.

 By professional title, we just mean what you currently identify as your current position.